Become a Champion Teacher

 Often goals are an effort to solve a problem or something you have to do.
 If you had a student who disrupted the class, your goal would be to change his behavior or to get rid of him.
 If your car broke down on the way to school, your goal might be to find a way to get there on time.

 Other goals are seeking something that will give you pleasure or enjoyment.
 You might want to take a vacation overseas.
-Or you could set a goal of increasing the test average of your class.
+Alternatively, you could set a goal of increasing the test average of your class.

 For most of your goals, you aren't even aware of them.
 You don't purposely set a goal to buy a candy bar and enjoy eating it.
 You just do it.
-But for major goals that may take a lot of effort, it is essential to define the goal and to write it down.
+However, for major goals that may take a lot of effort, it is essential to define the goal and to write it down.

 Achieving the goal